 7. In the app screen, take note of the following fields

 - Callback URL

 8. Open up a browser window, and navigate to the following URL but replace the Consumer Key and Callback URL with the values from the previous step.

-9. If everything was setup successfully, you’ll see the following screen.
+9. If everything was setup successfully, you’ll be prompted to log into the Salesforce.
+Once you do, you’ll see the following screen that will access you if you allow access.
 Click on Allow

 10. If you see a code on the callback URL, the setup was successful.

 This section will walk you through the process of setting up the Salesforce Connector connection to leverage OAuth JWT.
 It assumes you already have a project setup with the Salesforce Connector in your flow.

 1. In your project, copy and paste the certificate and keystore file that you created in the previous section into the src/main/resources folder